-The Magnuson-Stevens Fishery Conservation and Management Act, or MSA, has been the primary U.S. law governing fisheries since 1976.
+The federal Magnuson-Stevens Fishery Conservation and Management Act, or MSA, has governed U.S. fisheries since 1976.
 It’s up for reauthorization by Congress, leaving it vulnerable to attacks from special interests who want to see its core provisions weakened, not strengthened.

 CLF in Action

-CLF has fought for decades for regulations based on sound science to achieve long-term results and help fishing communities thrive.
+CLF fights for fisheries regulations based on sound science to achieve long-term results and help fishing communities thrive.
 We know that more work remains to continue this progress.
-That’s why we’re working to ensure the next iteration of the Magnuson-Stevens Act builds on the law’s success to help more fish populations recover.
+That’s why we want to ensure the next iteration of the Magnuson-Stevens Act builds on the law’s success to help more fish populations recover.

 What’s at Stake